Stephanie Markowski: Professional

 On June 10, 2024, Markowski was drafted in the fourth round, 20th overall, by PWHL Ottawa in the 2024 PWHL Draft.
 In November 2024, during pre-season camps, she scored one goal and two assists in two games.
 Following her performance during the pre-season, she signed a one-year contract with the Ottawa Charge.
 During the 2024–25 season, she recorded one goal and four assists in 28 games.
 On July 11, 2025, she signed a one-year contract extension with the Charge.
+During the 2025–26 season, she recorded one goal and four assists in 30 games.

+On June 21, 2026, she signed a two-year contract with PWHL Detroit.

 International play

 Markowski represented Canada at the 2019 IIHF World Women's U18 Championship where she served recorded one goal and two assists in four games and won a gold medal.